JauniusPinelis/Shipping-Engine/readme.md

   - File service - responsible for reading text files
   - Data service - services which holds all the data regarding app, could be replaced by database
   - Pricing - services which calculates prices and discounts for shipments.
+- Pricing Service first calculate the prices, then creates a discount using DiscountFactory based on shipment properties
+- The Application has automated tests covering the main parts of the code.
+ApplicationTests has a full End-To-End tests which compares every printed line with a line in results file.

+### Possible improvements

+- Not every service is covered with unit tests
+- I am personally not happy with DataService, I feel like InMemory EntityFramework Core Repositories would have been a better approach rather than coding every method by myself.
+DataService is messy.